majd1239/Scala-Programming/README.md

 ---

-This repo contains the assignments and projects I completed for the Functional Programming in Scala Specialization offered through [ Coursera - École Polytechnique Fédérale de Lausanne ](https://www.coursera.org/specializations/scala) and tought by the great Martin Odersky, the creator of Scala itself!
+This repo contains the assignments and projects I completed for the Functional Programming in Scala Specialization offered through [ Coursera - École Polytechnique Fédérale de Lausanne ](https://www.coursera.org/specializations/scala) and tought by the great <b>Martin Odersky</b>, the creator of Scala itself!

 ### Course Overview